NicholasMutsaerts/nicholasmutsaerts.github.io/it-guides.md

 - [Windows 11 Cheatsheet](cheatsheet/Windows 11 Cheatsheet.pdf)

 #### Disclaimer
+All guides are provided for educational purposes only.
 Use Windows 11, macOS, and Linux commands at your own risk.
 While accuracy is a priority, incorrect administrative actions can cause data loss or service disruption.
 Always back up important data and consult a qualified IT professional if you are unsure.

 ---
 ## External Links